Reddit: Subreddit bans

+Steve Huffman

-In May, Steve Huffman said in an interview at the TNW Conference that, unlike Facebook, which "only knows what [its users are] willing to declare publicly", Reddit knows its users' "dark secrets" at the same time that the website's "values" page was updated in regards to its "privacy" section.
+In May 2016, CEO Steve Huffman said in an interview at the TNW Conference that, unlike Facebook, which "only knows what [its users are] willing to declare publicly", Reddit knows its users' "dark secrets" at the same time that the website's "values" page was updated regarding its "privacy" section.
 The video reached the top of the website's main feed.
 Shortly thereafter, announcements concerning new advertisement content drew criticism on the website.
 In September, a user named "mormondocuments" released thousands of administrative documents belonging to the Church of Jesus Christ of Latter-day Saints, an action driven by the ex-Mormon and atheist communities on Reddit.
 Previously, on April 22, the same user had announced his plans to do so.
 Church officials commented that the documents did not contain anything confidential.

-On November 23, Huffman admitted to having replaced his user name with the names of r/The Donald moderators in many insulting comments.
+On November 23, Huffman admitted to having replaced his username with the names of r/The_Donald moderators in many insulting comments.
 He did so by changing insulting comments made towards him and made it appear as if the insult were directed at the moderators of r/The_Donald.
 On November 24, The Washington Post reported Reddit had banned the "Pizzagate" conspiracy board from their site, stating it violated their policy of posting personal information of others, triggering a wave of criticism from users on r/The_Donald, who felt the ban amounted to censorship.
 After the forum was banned from Reddit, the words "we don't want witchhunts on our site" now appears on the former page of the Pizzagate subreddit.

 On November 30, Huffman announced changes to the algorithm of Reddit's r/all page to block "stickied" posts from a number of subreddits, such as r/The_Donald.
 In the announcement, he also apologized for personally editing posts by users from r/The_Donald, and declared intentions to take actions against "hundreds of the most toxic users" of Reddit and "communities whose users continually cross the line".

-2017

-In February, Reddit banned the alt-right subreddit r/altright for violating its terms of service, more specifically for attempting to share private information about the man who attacked alt-right figure Richard B. Spencer.
-The forum's users and moderators accused Reddit administrators of having political motivations for the ban.

-2018

-In March, it was revealed that Huffman had hidden Russian troll activity from users.
+In March 2018, it was revealed that Huffman had hidden Russian troll activity from users.

-On July 12, the creator and head moderator of the GamerGate subreddit, r/KotakuInAction, removed all of the moderators and set the forum to private, alleging it to have become "infested with racism and sexism".
-A Reddit employee restored the forum and its moderators an hour later.

-2019

-In January, the Filipino-themed subreddit r/jakolandia was accused of "distributing" posts of photos of women, including celebrities, apparently without their consent, similar to "a number" of secret Facebook groups that had been engaging in illegal activity of sharing "obscene" photos of women and possibly child pornography.